15 EPIC Books Like The Unhoneymooners

 Despite his reputation for being a grade-A jerk, Adam surprises Olive with how supportive he is when she really needs someone in her corner.

 Could she be wrong about relationships all this time?
-This is a heartwarming medical romance novel with a gripping storyline.
+This is a heartwarming medical romance novel with a gripping storyline and characters that you can relate to.

 2. Ugly Love – Colleen Hoover

-Despite initially hating each other, they find mutual attraction and eventually develop a physical relationship.
+Despite initially disliking each other, they are drawn toward each other and soon enter into a physical relationship.

 3. The Spanish Love Deception – Elina Armas